Tyaap/ASRT_Rich_Presence/README.md

 ## How to use
-Copy these files to the game directory and then run the game:
+Clone and build the project using Visual Studio 2019 Copy these files to the game directory and then run the game:
 * dinput8.dll
 * RichPresence.dll